 Some people suggest spinning an egg to check for freshness.
 This method is less dependable than the egg float test and increases the risk of breakage.

 Which End is Up?
 Cleanliness and Viability

 The air pocket in an egg will often flip to one end or the other when you put it in the water for the egg float test.
-If the egg floats the long way, it is older and needs to be used soon.
-It’s likely a good candidate for boiling or steaming.
+If the egg floats, regardless of its orientation, it is older and needs to be used soon.

 Be aware that eggs can still be good if they’ve sat out in the elements for a time.
 While it’s important to use the guidance of “use by” dates on your food, unfertilized eggs laid by a chicken out on a free range piece of ground can sit for days before they’re picked up and still be viable.
 Don’t be afraid to gather them and test them for freshness.

 For those who raise their own chickens for the purpose of gathering eggs, remember that egg cleanliness starts in the laying box.
 If your chicken coop is clean and well-maintained, the eggs will be safely coated in the natural protection provided by the chicken in the laying process.

 Chickens go to the bathroom when they sleep.
 Be prepared for the roosting bar or area of your coop to get very nasty.
 This will need to be cleaned regularly to avoid odor, rodents and insects.
 Airborne bird waste can be nasty and may even make you sick, so tend to this task with a long handled tool such as a hoe.

 Dirty nesting boxes can actually encourage your chickens to lay outside the box.
 Carefully review the conditions of the laying boxes and remove any bedding that’s soiled.
 Apply fresh bedding as needed.